zahrakhalilzadeh/LA558_Zahra_Khalilzadeh/FinalProject/ProjectProposal.md

-## Your Name and Date:

-Zahra Khalilzadeh, April 2nd 2023

-## Project Title:
+## Zahra Khalilzadeh

-Crop Yield Analysis
+## Impacts of Weather Variables on Corn Yield in Iowa

 ## Abstract:

 The goal of this project is to develop a web map using R or Tableau to visualize crop yields in Iowa over time and identify factors that impact production such as weather patterns.
-The project will use data analysis techniques to explore the correlation between crop yields and factors such as average precipitation and solar radiation.
-By creating a web map that displays crop yields across different counties in Iowa over time, the project aims to identify trends and patterns that could help farmers optimize their crop management practices.
+The project will use data analysis techniques to explore the correlation between crop yields and factors such as average precipitation, solar radiation, and average temperature.
+Moreover, by creating a web map that displays crop yields across different counties in Iowa over time, the project aims to identify trends and patterns that could help farmers optimize their crop management practices.

 ## Overview: